 These modules have been developed and written to raise awareness of the impact of dyslexia and ways of supporting dyslexic learners in school, and in a post-school setting.
 These are available to anyone to complete and are completely free of charge.
 Please visit the Community Learning and Development CPD online module on the Open University website.

 Free Udemy course for Career and Employability Coaches:

 This video-based course has been created to provide career development practitioners with an overview of dyslexia, difficulties dyslexic clients may experience with application forms, and practical ways to support learning: The Udemy Career and Employability Coaches course.

-Dyslexia Scotland provides dyslexia training in Scotland for teachers, teaching assistants, managers, adults and parents - and others.
+Dyslexia Scotland can provide dyslexia training for teachers, teaching assistants, employers, adults and parents - and others.
 Whether you want to learn how to support dyslexia in your classroom or your workplace, our bespoke training can be tailored to your needs.